Skip Navigation

 1 Includes equivalency credentials, such as the GED.

 NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
 Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
 Margin of error is calculated as 1.96*standard error.
 Data are based on sample surveys of the noninstitutionalized population, which excludes persons living in institutions (e.g., prisons or nursing facilities) and military barracks.
 Full-time, year-round workers are those who worked 35 or more hours per week for 50 or more weeks per year.
-Earnings are presented in constant 2021 dollars, based on the Consumer Price Index (CPI), to eliminate inflationary factors and to allow for direct comparison across years.
-Caution should be used when comparing 2019, 2020, and 2021 estimates to those of earlier years due to the impact that the coronavirus pandemic had on interviewing and response rates.
-For additional information about the impact of the coronavirus pandemic on the Current Population Survey Annual Social and Economic Supplement data collection, please see https://www2.census.gov/programs-surveys/cps/techdocs/cpsmar22.pdf.
+Constant dollars are based on the Consumer Price Index, prepared by the Bureau of Labor Statistics, U.S. Department of Labor.
+Caution should be used when comparing 2019, 2020, and 2021 estimates with those of earlier years due to the impact that the coronavirus pandemic had on interviewing and response rates.
+For additional information about the impact of the coronavirus pandemic on the Current Population Survey Annual Social and Economic Supplement data collection, please see https://www2.census.gov/programs-surveys/cps/techdocs/cpsmar23.pdf.
+Figures are plotted based on unrounded data.

-However, the median earnings were not measurably different in 2021 than in 2010 for those with some college but no degree or those with an associate’s degree.
-At all attainment levels, median earnings in 2021 were either higher than (at the levels of high school completion and associate’s degree) or not measurably different from (at all other attainment levels) median earnings just prior to the pandemic in 2019.
+However, the median earnings were not measurably different in 2022 than in 2012 for those with some college but no degree, those with an associate’s degree, or those with a master’s or higher degree.
+In addition, at all attainment levels, median earnings were not measurably different in 2022 than in 2019 just prior to the pandemic.
 [Time series ]

-Because the earnings of 25- to 34-year-olds increased for some but not all attainment levels, the gaps in median earnings between some attainment levels changed.
-Specifically, the gap in median earnings (in constant 2021 dollars) between those with a bachelor’s degree and those with an associate’s degree was larger in 2021 ($16,600) than in 2010 ($10,000), favoring those with a bachelor’s degree in both years.
-This change reflected two factors.
-One was that median earnings among those with an associate’s degree were not measurably different in 2021 compared with 2010.
-The other was that, over the same time period, earnings did increase for those with a bachelor’s degree.
+Because the earnings of 25- to 34-year-olds increased at some but not all educational attainment levels, the gaps in median earnings between some attainment levels changed.
+For example, the gap in median earnings (in constant 2022 dollars) between high school completers and those who did not complete high school was narrower in 2022 ($6,300) than in 2012 ($9,900), with high school completers earning more in both years.
+In contrast, the gap in median earnings between those with a bachelor’s degree and those with an associate’s degree was wider in 2022 ($17,100) than in 2012 ($13,400), with bachelor’s degree completers earning more in both years.
 [Time series ]

 Hover, click, and tap to see more for all figures on this page.